angelishigh/SCR-conditioning-data-analysis-tool/README.md

 3. Update `SCR_CHANNEL` if your EDA channel has another name (e.g. `"GSR"`).
 4. Optionally change the grouping logic in the averaging step if your block structure differs.
 ## Disclaimer
 This is a lightweight teaching/research tool meant for student projects.
-Always visually inspect a few participants’ data and compare against your lab’s SCR guidelines (e.g. Boucsein et al., 2012) before relying on the numbers for publication. [file:314][web:387]
+Always visually inspect a few participants’ data and compare against your lab’s SCR guidelines before relying on the numbers for publication.